elgohr/Publish-Docker-Github-Action/README.md

 ```

 ### tag_names
+> DEPRECATED: Please use tags instead.
+This option will be removed in a future release.

 Use `tag_names` when you want to push tags/release by their git name (e.g. `refs/tags/MY_TAG_NAME`).
 > CAUTION: Images produced by this feature can be override by branches with the same name - without a way to restore.